relero90/kiss-the-cook/README.md

 ---

-This application gives the home cook a place to find, create, save, and share recipes so that they can easily keep track of the recipes that matter to them, and quickly find the recipe again when needed.
+A full stack recipe application for the blog-averse home cook.
+Featuring a MySQL database, ExpressJS server, NodeJS front end with the Handlebars template engine.

 ## Table of Contents